-148 The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT_ITT.1)" as specified below.
+146 The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT_ITT.1)" as between separate parts of the TOE.

-FPT ITT.1 Basic internal TSF data transfer protection
+FPT_ITT.1 Basic internal TSF data transfer protection

-FPT_ITT.1.1 The TSF shall protect TSF data from disclosure when it is transmitted between separate parts of the TOE.
+FPT ITT.1.1 The TSF shall protect TSF data from disclosure when it is transmitted a cryptographic co-processor) are seen as separated parts of the TOE.